navipartner/docs/content/en/docs/ecommerce/vouchers/how-to/use_voucher/index.md

 ---
 title: "Purchase vouchers in the web store"
-description: "Once you've created a brand-new voucher, you can purchase it in the web store."
+description: "This guide provides step-by-step instructions for purchasing vouchers in the web store.
+Follow these steps to complete your transaction successfully."
 lead: ""
 date: 2023-11-08T15:08:41+01:00
 lastmod: 2023-11-08T15:08:41+01:00